wandeg/microsoft-graph-docs/api-reference/docstubs/api/outlookuser-post-taskfolders.md

   "changeKey": "Change Key value",
   "name": "Name value",
   "isDefaultFolder": true,
-  "parentGroupKey": "bb6a0632-0632-bb6a-3206-6abb32066abb"
+  "parentGroupKey": "7c1f1401-1401-7c1f-0114-1f7c01141f7c"
 }
 ```

 ### Response
-Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,